 I created a holiday wrapping paper for Drawn and Quarterly Publishing’s 25th Anniversary.
 It pays homage to the Montreal Mile End neighbourhood where the Librarie Drawn & Quarterly is located.

 Art Direction: Tracy Hurren

-In collaboration with designer, Marc Rimmer, I created a two part logo for Two Penny, a modern Chinese inspired restaurant in Calgary.
-Its design reflects the dual nature of restaurant’s bright ground floor dining space in contrast to it’s intimate underground bar and comedy club.
+In collaboration with designer, Marc Rimmer, I created illustrations for a two part logo for Two Penny, a modern Chinese inspired restaurant in Calgary.
+Its design reflects the dual nature of restaurant’s bright ground floor dining space in contrast to The Tea House, an intimate underground bar and comedy club below.